altair-viz/altair_saver/README.md

 $ pip install selenium
 $ apt-get install chromium-chromedriver
 ```
-Using conda, the required packages can be installed as follows (a compatible version of
+Using conda, the required packages can be installed as follows:
-[Google Chrome](https://www.google.com/chrome/) must be installed separately):
 ```bash
 $ conda install -c python-chromedriver-binary
 ```
+The conda approach additionally requires separate installation of a compatible version of
+[Google Chrome](https://www.google.com/chrome/), which cannot be done via conda.

 Selenium supports [other browsers](https://selenium-python.readthedocs.io/installation.html) as well,
 but altair-saver is currently only tested with Chrome.